evecodes/KoiBotanicalGardens-Website/README.md

  Update 16 - Base changing style for nav added.

  Update 17 - JS media query for changing nav style with observer added.

+ Update 18 - Misc adjustments and changes, and added JS for nav and anchor tags.